1. Increase range of motion

 8. Decrease risk of low back pain

-Stretching promotes muscular relaxation and thus, can reduce risk of low back pain.
+Stretching promotes muscular relaxation and thus, can reduce the risk of low back pain.
 Since those muscles are commonly contracted throughout the day, due to sitting throughout the day or doing any kind of activities, they can become stressed which leads to back pain.
-Flexibility in the hamstrings, hip flexors, quadriceps and other muscles helps to reduce stress on the lower back and reduce the tightening that causes pain.
+Flexibility in the hamstrings, hip flexors, quadriceps, and other muscles helps to reduce stress on the lower back and reduce the tightening that causes pain.

 9. Reduce soreness